∞Using RVM with God

 configurations that are under other gemsets or rubies (such as thin

-), you will need to also generate wrapper scripts (and hence,
+or thor), you will need to also generate wrapper scripts (and hence,

 use the path for them) via: